Inmate Charged for Man’s Death at Marshalltown Work Release Facility

-The Department of Criminal Investigation charged 36-year-old Adam Younis with involuntary manslaughter and delivery of a controlled substance in connection to the death of 31-year-old Derek Jones.
+The Division of Criminal Investigation charged 36-year-old Adam Younis with involuntary manslaughter and delivery of a controlled substance in connection to the death of 31-year-old Derek Jones.

 Staff at the Marshalltown Residential Facility found Jones dead in his room the morning of Feb.
 4. Authorities say Younis gave Jones the heroin the day prior and was the last person to see him alive.